-As of December 31, 2022, we served more than 3,100 casinos and other gaming properties primarily in the United States and Canada, with additional customers in Australia, the United Kingdom, Europe, the Caribbean, Central America, and Asia.
+As of December 31, 2023, we served more than 2,800 casinos and other gaming properties primarily in the United States, Canada and Australia, with additional customers in the United Kingdom, Europe, the Caribbean, Central America, and Asia.

 In our Games and FinTech businesses, we sell and market our products and services primarily through direct sales force, which targets regulated gaming operators in the United States, Canada, and in certain international markets.
 Our sales and marketing efforts are directed by a team of customer service executives, each of whom has business development responsibility for gaming operators in specified geographic regions.
 These customer service executives direct their efforts at various gaming operator personnel, including: senior executives, finance professionals, marketing staff, slot directors, and cashiers, and seek to educate them on the benefits of our products and services.
-In some cases, our customer service executives are supported by field service and customer relationships.
-These customer service executives and field service and customer engagement teams, who provide on-site customer service.
+In some cases, our customer service executives are supported by field service and customer engagement teams, who provide on-site customer service.
 In other cases, our sales executives directly maintain the customer relationships.
 These customer service executives and field service and customer engagement teams generally reside in the vicinity of the specific gaming operators they support to provide a prompt response to the needs of those gaming operators.
 In some situations, we also have joint sales efforts with several strategic partners, including independent sales organizations, which allow us to market our products and services to gaming operators through channels other than our direct sales force.